 The school was founded in 1565 by a Royal Charter of Elizabeth I which authorised Sir Roger Cholmeley to establish the “Free Grammar School of Sir Roger Cholmeley, Knight at Highgate”.
 The school still exists some 450 years later and is spread over a number of sites in Highgate, north London.

-Highgate School London N6
+Iron Railings for Highgate School, London N6

 Several years ago the school decided to embark upon an improvement programme to upgrade the security of the sites and to increase safeguarding of the pupils.
 The main element was to remove old low level railings consisting of many designs scattered around the school sites and to provide new higher railings of a standard design to define Highgate School properties.